PrefectHQ/prefect/docs/getting-started/installation.md

 ```
 </div>

-## Operating system-specific notes
+## Windows installation notes

-### Windows

-You can install and run Prefect via Windows PowerShell, the Windows Command Prompt, or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+You can install and run Prefect via Windows PowerShell, the Windows Command Prompt, or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
 After installation, you may need to manually add the Python local packages `Scripts` folder to your `Path` environment variable.

-The `Scripts` folder path looks something like this (the username and Python version may be different on your system):
+The `Scripts` folder path looks something like (the username and Python version may be different on your system):

 ```bash
 C:\Users\MyUserNameHere\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts
 ```

-Watch the `pip install` output messages for the `Scripts` folder path on your system.
+Review the `pip install` output messages for the `Scripts` folder path on your system.

-If you're using Windows Subsystem for Linux (WSL), see [Linux installation notes](#linux-installation-notes).

-### Linux installation notes

-Linux is a popular operating system for running Prefect.
-If you are hosting your own Prefect server instance with a SQLite database, note that certain Linux versions of SQLite can be problematic.
-Compatible versions include Ubuntu 22.04 LTS and Ubuntu 20.04 LTS.

-Alternatively, you can [install SQLite on Red Hat Custom Linux (RHEL)](#install-sqlite-on-rhel) or use the `conda` virtual environment manager and configure a compatible SQLite version.

-## `prefect-client` library
+## Minimal Prefect installation

 The `prefect-client` library is a minimal installation of Prefect designed for interacting with Prefect Cloud or a remote self-hosted server instance.

 `prefect-client` enables a subset of Prefect's functionality with a smaller installation size, making it ideal for use in lightweight, resource-constrained, or ephemeral environments.
 It omits all CLI and server components found in the `prefect` library.

-Install the latest version with:
+To install the latest release of `prefect-client`, run:

 <div class="terminal">
 ```bash
 pip install -U prefect-client
 ```
 </div>

 ## Next steps